gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 each route/blog post we define), which will serve as the basis of our routing/navigation for our blog.

-At this point, there is a reasonable level of confusion and "magic" occuring, particularly with the props injection.
+At this point, there is a reasonable level of confusion and "magic" occurring, particularly with the props injection.
 What is `markdownRemark`?
 Where is this `data` prop injected from?
 All good questions, so let's answer them by writing a GraphQL query to seed our `<Template />` component with content!